joeldipops/TableTop/AdventurerFactory/README.md

 - Perform the action on a card you have in play that has a cost of "Encounter:"

 ### Clean up Step
-Each player discards any consumables they used.
+Each player discards any consumables that have been used.

 # End Conditions
 - When a player has 0 💗 or 0 ⚡ at the end of a turn.